arudsekaberne/postgres-audit/README.md

 # Postgres-Audit

 ## 🚀 Overview
-postgres-audit is a Python-based tool designed to audit PostgreSQL logs and generate comprehensive reports.
+The `postgres-audit` is a Python-based tool designed to audit PostgreSQL logs and generate comprehensive reports.
 It automates the process of extracting, processing, and reporting on PostgreSQL audit logs, making it easier to monitor and maintain your database systems.

 ## ✨ Features
 - **Automated ETL**: Automatically processes PostgreSQL audit logs.